People with terminal cancer can make decisions about their future care.

 This includes a form in which that you record any treatments you do not want to be given.
 This is only used if you become unable to make, or communicate decisions in the future.
 It also includes guidance to help you fill out the form.

-An advance statement allows you to write down your wishes and preferences for the last year or months of your life.
+An Advance Statement allows you to write down your wishes and preferences for the last year or months of your life.
 You can state what treatment or care you would like to receive.
+It can cover personal preferences and religious instructions.
 It can also include non medical information, such as the type of food you prefer, or what your religious beliefs are.

 Lasting Power of Attorney